Jacques-on-Call/edit-ui/snag-list-doc.md

 ---

 ## Snag List
+after last commit search finds nothing! work done was cache 10min was introduced to reduce api calls.

-Search works like this, and term is highlighted.
+Search did work like this, and term is highlighted.
 But “let’s” returns nothing.
 EDITING_GUIDE.md should be EDITING_GUIDE and Get/README

 🔍 Let
 Search Results